MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/row-window-session-function.md

 ## Examples

-The following example calculates session start values for a table, `datatable`, with an `ID` column and a `Timestamp` column.
-The `ID` column identifies a sequence.
-The `Timestamp` column with the time when each record occurred.
-The data is sorted by `ID` and `Timestamp` and returns values for `ID`, `Timestamp`, and a new `SessionStarted` column.
+The following example calculates session start values for a table, `datatable`, with a sequence **ID** column and a **Timestamp** column to record the time of each record.
+The data is sorted by the sequence IDs and timestamps and then the example returns values for **ID**, **Timestamp**, and a new **SessionStarted** column.
 In the example, a session can't exceed one hour.
-It continues for as long as records are less than five minutes apart and the `ID` stays the same.
+It continues for as long as records are less than five minutes apart and the ID stays the same.
 The example includes records that are less than five minutes apart.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/kvc-z5jd0tu7q3s9b5vyt8.northeurope/databases/TestDatabase?query=H4sIAAAAAAAAA42QwQqDMAyG7z5F5kmhQqtuDMGbF8%2FuNsaoa9kKs0ob5gZ7%2BLXIhjsIJoGQ5sufEsHReXuXENVVYdEofSVwUJ20yLuhEBwluiqGYwDOQhYS%2BD5GKU3zhOYJY8BoQX3EZOLSZY7tZ9yiHvvXy5a5bNXebCXn%2FrfzXHAK3mB7g9C%2BoK6A28vsML50fflEqQU00lrV6wa5QSmgBNOP51Fp4ZKdetFvlAC7Edh2xKtuShiMfLjjx%2FEHCP%2BU4YwBAAA%3D" target="_blank">Run the query</a>